wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

    The "NEXT" is a token which will be auto-incremented.

-1.
+1. Queue version creation from source:

-   <pre><strong>sfdx force:package2:version:create --directory</strong></pre>
+   <pre><strong>sfdx force:package2:version:create --directory force-app</strong></pre>

+1. Grab the Id returned:

+   04tB0000000IaLi

+1. Install the package:

+   <pre><strong>sfdx force:package:install --wait 2 --id 04tB0000000IaLi</strong></pre>

+1. Refresh the org UI to view Installed Packages.

+1. Click View Components, Package Components.
+1. Click "View dependencies".

+   There is warning that changes done in the UI needs to be changed in the code as well.

+1. Make changes in the code.
-1. Extract the source.
+1. Increment the versionNumber.
+1. Do a build.

 1. Create a VCS repository for each artifact.

-   Build release cycles specific to those applications.
+1. Build release cycles specific to those applications.

 ## Social